matifdeveloper/admob_easy/README.md

 ## **Admob Easy**

-This documentation provides guidance on integrating ads into a Flutter application using the provided helper classes.
+This documentation guides integrating ads into a Flutter application using the provided helper classes.
+AdMob Easy automatically handles the User Messaging Platform (UMP) for you, ensuring compliance with privacy regulations.

 To integrate ads into your Flutter application, follow these steps: